 Degenerative rotator cuff tears are more common than acute rotator cuff tears.
 As you get older, your rotator cuff begins become avascular in a watershed area due to the perfusion tree in the tendon.
 As the tissue becomes more avascular it is more susceptible to injury and wears down mechanically and biochemically, making it more vulnerable to injury and tearing.

 You may be at greater risk of developing a degenerative rotator cuff tear if you engage in activities that require repetitive use of your shoulder, such as tennis or weight lifting or if you played or play elite level sports.

 Pain in your shoulder, whether at rest or when in use, is the most common symptom of a rotator cuff tear.
 Pain when lying on the shoulder during sleep is pathognomonic for rotator cuff disease.
 You may also notice weakness in your arm and shoulder and experience a crackling sensation when you move your arm.
 Typically, symptoms are progressive and affect activities of daily living.

 After an acute rotator cuff tear, the pain may be sudden and intense, making it difficult to miss.
 However, pain from a degenerative rotator cuff tear may be more of a chronic dull ache, and you may be more likely to ignore it as it progresses and worsens.

 Continued use of your arm after you’ve torn your rotator cuff may worsen the injury and you should have your shoulder evaluated right away for a proper diagnosis and treatment plan to prevent further damage.

 Dr. Yeargan takes a simple and natural approach to the treatment of rotator cuff tears favoring the most conservative approach.
 Your treatment plan may include:

-If these measures fail to improve your rotator cuff tear, Dr. Yeargan may suggest regenerative medicine with stem cell therapy or platelet-rich plasma (PRP) therapy or bone marrow signaling cells (Nanoplastytm).
+If these measures fail to improve your rotator cuff tear, Dr. Yeargan may suggest regenerative medicine with signal cell treatments or platelet-rich plasma (PRP) therapy or bone marrow signaling cells (Nanoplastytm).
 These injections may assist in healing the tear and prevent your need for more aggressive and oftentimes unnecessary invasive procedures, like open rotator cuff surgery.